 Ingredients You Will Need

-The ingredients for this Lobster Bisque recipe are easy to find at your local grocery store.
+The ingredients for the best Lobster Bisque recipe are easy to find at your local grocery store.
 Here’s what you’ll need:

 - Maine lobster tails split in half